landelare/ue5coro/README.md

 ### Async coroutines

-Return `FAsyncCoroutine` from a function (regular or UFUNCTION) to make it coroutine enabled and support co_await inside.
+Return `UE5Coro::TCoroutine<>` from a function to make it coroutine enabled and support co_await inside.
+UFUNCTIONs need to use the `FAsyncCoroutine` wrapper.

 Having a `FLatentActionInfo` parameter makes the coroutine implement a BP latent action.
-You do not need to do anything with the parameter, just have it and the plugin will register it with the latent action manager.
+You do not need to do anything with this parameter, just have it and the plugin will register it with the latent action manager.
-World context objects are also supported and automatically processed, it's recommended to have them as the first parameter.
+World context objects are also supported and automatically processed.
+It's recommended to have them as the first parameter.
 Don't forget the necessary UFUNCTION metadata to make this a latent node in BP!

 ```cpp